midastouchprd/CodeALong_GrumpyCatGPT/README.md

-# Code-A-Long: CatGPT
+# Code-A-Long: Grumpy CatGPT

 ## Objectives

- - E
+ - Be able to provide a high level overview of how applications incorporate popular API's.
+ - Be able to modify and edit a codebase to perform a custom behavior.

 ![Grumpy CatGPT App Screen Shot](./readme_images/grumpyCatGPT.png)